yuuki15/yuuki15.github.io/_drafts/2021-12-09-prime-numbers-in-c.md

 Definition (Divisibility):
 Let n, d, and k be integers with d != 0.
 We say that n is divisible by d (or d is a divisor of n) iff there exists k such that n = kd.

-Theorem (Upper bound for non-trivial divisors):
+Theorem (Upper bound for the greatest proper divisor):
 If d < n, then d <= n/2.

 Proof: